ZODIAC CH 601 Series Kit Plane

 The NEW Zodiac from Zenith Aircraft Company

-The ZODIAC XL features a completely new wing design for increased capability.
-The XL design features a new airfoil and a larger wing area than the ZODIAC CH 601 HDS model, which allows the XL design to achieve higher speeds with a higher payload.
-With the addition of wing flaps, the stall speed has been kept low for recreational pilots.
+The ZODIAC CH 650 (and the earlier ZODIAC XL model) feature an efficient wing design for increased capability.
+The wing design features a new airfoil and a larger wing area than the ZODIAC CH 601 HDS model, which allows the new Zodiac design to achieve higher speeds with a higher payload.
+With the addition of wing flaps, the stall speed has been kept low for recreational sport pilots.

 The XL's external wing structure